GRAS (Generally Recognized as Safe) Notification

 GRAS Status

-Why is GRAS Important?
+Why is GRAS important for food safety?

 This certification is an important step for companies looking to expand their product lines or reach a wider audience.
 The FDA GRAS certification process can be daunting, but when completed successfully can open new doors for your business.
 Our team has worked with clients across the globe on their GRAS submissions and we have helped them achieve success.
 If you are interested in learning more about our services or want help getting started on your own submission, please contact us today!